This post is a repeat with minor changes from last year.

-Think of this time as a great opportunity – it’s like the New Year Resolutions of homeschoolers.
+Think of this time as a great opportunity – it’s like the New Year Resolutions for homeschoolers.
 We’re out with the old and in with the new.
 And with that always comes a time of reflection, of celebrating being done, and also making resolutions/goals for the upcoming year.

 And this is a really perfect time to sit down with your spouse and “Define Your Homeschooling Mission.”

 Defining your purpose and vision (see, there goes my “Coaching” voice again) can be life changing.
 I know that going through this process each year, (outside of homeschooling), truly helped me clarify the driving priorities and purposes in my life.
 Step-by-step, I began to evolve into who I am, and closer to whom I’m meant to be.

 And oh, isn’t that what we want for our families?
 For our homeschool?
 For our children?